Christians in Vietnam Unite Under Banner of Love

 The Love Hanoi Festival in 2017 was a historic event—the first evangelistic outreach of its size in the nation.

-At the invitation of local churches, Graham will once again head to Vietnam in December to proclaim the Good News—this time in the fourth-largest city, Cần Thơ.
+At the invitation of local churches, Graham is once again in Vietnam to proclaim the Good News—this time in the fourth-largest city, Cần Thơ.

 The Season of Love Festival will feature special musical guests including Charity Gayle, The Afters, and Vietnamese artists—followed by a Gospel message from Graham.